Madeira School

 The Madeira School (simply referred to as Madeira School or Madeira) is an elite, private, day and boarding college-preparatory school for girls in McLean, Virginia, United States.
 It was established in 1906 by Lucy Madeira Wing.

 History

-Originally located on 19th Street near Dupont Circle in Washington, D.C., it was founded by Lucy Madeira Wing (1873–1961) in 1906 and moved to the Northern Virginia suburb of McLean in 1931.
+Founded by Lucy Madeira Wing (1873–1961) in 1906, the school was originally located on 19th Street near Dupont Circle in Washington, D.C.
+In 1931, it was moved some 12 miles west to the Northern Virginia suburb of Greenway, Virginia, which was later renamed McLean.

-Since 1931, its campus has grown beyond the original campus buildings—Main, the dining hall, Schoolhouse, East, West, and North South Dorms, The Land, the Annex (infirmary), and the two gatehouses at the entrance to the Oval—to include the Chapel/Auditorium, the indoor riding ring and Gaines Hall, the science building, a renovated and expanded dining hall, Hurd Sports Center, and Huffington Library.
+Events

-In 1973, a fourteen-year-old student was found dead on the school grounds due to shock and exposure.
-An individual, already convicted two years earlier for another sexual assault perpetrated at the school, was eventually convicted of first degree murder and abduction with intent to defile in connection with the death.
+In 1973, the body of 14-year-old student Natalia Semler was found bound and beaten on the school grounds.
+John Gilreath, who had been convicted of a sexual assault at the school two years earlier, was convicted of her murder.

-In 1980 the then headmistress Jean Harris was convicted for the murder of Herman Tarnower.
+In 1980, then-headmistress Jean Harris was convicted of the murder of Herman Tarnower.

 Demographics

-The demographic breakdown of the 310 girls enrolled in 2013–2014 was:
+The demographic breakdown of the 334 girls enrolled in 2021–2022 was: